prisma/prisma1/docs/1.7/04-Reference/03-Prisma-API/03-Queries.md

 #### Explore available filter criteria

-Apart from the filter combinators `AND` and `OR`, the available filter arguments for a query for all nodes of a type depend on the fields of the type and their types.
+Apart from the filter combinators `AND`, `OR` and `NOT`, the available filter arguments for a query for all nodes of a type depend on the fields of the type and their types.

 Use the [GraphQL Playground](https://github.com/graphcool/graphql-playground) to explore available filter conditions.